 A short while ago, I changed this site’s tagline to include the ‘identitarian’ label.
 But I haven’t written anything concrete that outlines why I’ve come to use this descriptor.
 Until now.

-More specifically to my view of identitarianism, a congrous society/ people necessarily requires a multi-facteted form of collective identity among members, in order to bind it together.
-This ensures loyalties and common goals are upheld; whilst the scope for potential conflict is mitigated.
-Familiar problems listed at this post’s outset–feminism, Islam, multiracialism, globalism, or the LGBT agenda–are clearly all substantive issues in themselves.
-But we will never achieve a worthwhile order, without recognising that consensus on just 1 or 2 issues inadequately omits other pressing concerns.
+More specifically to my view of identitarianism, a congrous society/ people necessarily requires a multi-facteted forms of collective identity among members.
+This ensures loyalties and common goals are upheld, whilst the scope for potential conflict is mitigated.
+The familiar problems listed at this post’s outset, are clearly all substantive issues in themselves.
+But we will never achieve a worthwhile order, without recognising that consensus on just 1 or 2 areas inadequately omits other pressing concerns.

 Consider the following.
 Imagine after 40-50 years of non-consensual, largely third-world immigration into the West, that our borders were shut tomorrow.
 As joyful as this occasion would be, such a panacea would not solve our moral decay, nor stop white leftists from plaguing any attempts to reconstitute a functional, virtuous society.
-It thereby follows the only way to cure the endemic divisions that pervade our people, is to move beyond pet issues, and unify around various salient sources of identity: through racial, ethnic, religious, cultural, national and political expressions.
-Any of these identity forms alone, will not suffice in bringing a wholesale or lasting unity.
+It thereby follows the only way to cure endemic divisions, is to move beyond pet issues and unify around various salient sources of identity: racial, ethnic, religious, cultural, national and political expressions.
+For any of these identities alone, cannot suffice in bringing a wholesale or lasting unity.

 Moreover, there’s a crucial component of political action that only an identitarian-esque movement can address.
 Because the collective is more substantial in number than the individual, it necessarily derives further rights, importance and provides a more realistic vehicle for political change.
-This statistical reality is additionally underpinned by the profound effect that our collectivist, identity-centred nature has on human behaviour.
-For example, it is far more compelling to assert: “Muslims should be deported because they brutalise Australian people,” than “Muslims should be deported because they brutalise me.”
-When more people are affected by political decisions, the stakes grow axiomatically greater.
+It is far more compelling to assert: “Muslims should be deported because they brutalise Australian people,” than “Muslims should be deported because they brutalise me.”
+When more people are affected by political decisions, the stakes grow greater.

 For these reasons, immigration must be approached with an understanding of ourselves as a distinct people.
 This can be thought of as an essential starting point required to maintain any civilisation.
-Just as two runners with different starting positions will end up in different destinations even if they held similar running abilities; people bearing contrasting allegiances will clamor for contrasting political action, even if they have access to the same information.
-Without an identitarian sense of ourselves, it becomes largely untenable to oppose mass immigration.
-In the choice words of Oz Conservative: “If you assume that you live in a society that only exists as a collection of self-creating individuals with no distinct ties to each other, then what is there really at the larger level to defend?”
+Just as two runners with different starting positions will end up in different destinations even if they held similar running abilities, people bearing contrasting allegiances will clamor for contrasting political action, even if they have access to the same information.
+Without a clear sense of identity, it becomes largely untenable to oppose mass immigration.
+In the choice words of Oz Conservative, “If you assume that you live in a society that only exists as a collection of self-creating individuals with no distinct ties to each other, then what is there really at the larger level to defend?”

-In many respects, Burke’s civilisation pact–between the living, dead and those yet to be born–is identitarian, by providing a coherent conception of group identity.
-This pact ensures decisions are made according to sacred responsibilities that extend beyond the material present, and hence must be understood to secure our longevity.
+In many respects, Burke’s civilisational pact–between the living, dead and those yet to be born–is identitarian, by providing a coherent conception of group identity.
+This pact ensures decisions are made according to sacred responsibilities that extend beyond the material present, and hence must be reiterated to secure our longevity.

 Likewise, (accurately) perceiving our history through positive lenses, is key to the continuation of Burke’s vital pact.
 If a society is perceived as built on the bones of evil deeds, that society will inevitably commit suicide.
 The permanent allied triumph over Germany demonstrates that psychological attacks which dismember the morality of group identity, are far more powerful than guns, tanks or bombs.